o let’s fire up the wayback machine and set it to late May–early June 2007, shall we?

 When you stop to think about it, even the Lord Voldemort identity was created by screwing about with his true name and leaving inconvenient — and potentially the most significant — parts out of it.
 (I,A,M, Lord Voldemort) This pretty accurately reflects his spiritual state ever since he created the first of his collection of Horcruxes.
 “Lord Voldemort” is an artificial construct in every fundamental way; physically, spiritually, and even the identity of Lord Voldemort.
 The only thing left of Tom Riddle that is intact is his memory.

-And essentially, Tom hasn’t really been “all there” since he wasn’t that much older than Harry.
+And essentially, Tom hasn’t really been “all there” since he was Harry’s age.

 Maybe one should just zap him with Obliviate and steer him through the Veil.

 Both Harry and Tom are currently “alive,” at least in a technical sense.
-But it is Voldemort who merely “survives”.
+But the artificial Voldemort merely “survives”.

 • • • •